Tales of a Wayside Inn

 Tales of a Wayside Inn is a collection of poems by American poet Henry Wadsworth Longfellow.
-The book, published in 1863, depicts a group of people at the Wayside Inn in Sudbury, Massachusetts, as each tells a story in the form of a poem.
+The book, published in 1863, depicts a group of people at the historic Wayside Inn in Sudbury, Massachusetts, as each tells a story in the form of a poem.
 The characters telling the stories at the inn are based on real people.
 The compilation, which Longfellow originally wanted to title "The Sudbury Tales", proved to be popular and he issued two additional series in the 1870s.

 Overview

 The poems in the collection are told by a group of adults in the tavern of the Wayside Inn in Sudbury, Massachusetts, 20 miles from the poet's home in Cambridge, and a favorite resort for parties from Harvard College.
 The narrators are friends of the author who, though they were not named, were so plainly characterized as to be easily recognizable.
 Among those of wider fame are Ole Bull, the violinist, and Thomas William Parsons, the poet and translator of Dante.
 Each of the three parts has a prelude and a finale, and there are interludes which link together the tales and introduce the narrators.
 The prelude for the first part begins: